alro5921/problem-gambling-study/README.md

 ### Model Performance

 With the features and resampled data, I fit a Random Forest Model to the training set.
-I use a grid search for hyperparameter tuning:
+I use a grid search for hyperparameter tuning, optimizing on the F1 score:

  | Parameter        | Optimal | Gridsearch Values |
  |------------------|--------:|------------------:|